scipy/scipy/doc/source/dev/api-dev/array_api.rst

    # matrix, etc.) as well as the conversion to a numpy array if it's a
    # sequence, or preserve the non-numpy array type:
    arr = as_xparray(arr)

+Note that if one input is a non-numpy array type, all array-like inputs have to be of that type; trying to mix non-numpy arrays with lists, Python scalars or other arbitrary Python objects will raise an exception.
+For NumPy arrays, those types will continue to be accepted for backwards compatibility reasons.

 If a function calls into a compiled code just once, use the following pattern::